AP 100

 see more

-How To Improve Small Business Security and Protect Against Real-Life Threats
+How To Improve Small Business Security: Protecting Businesses Against a Full Range of Security Threats

-Small businesses of all types face many day-to-day security threats, and many business owners do not have adequate security measures in place to confront and mitigate these threats.
+Small businesses of all types face numerous day-to-day security threats, and many business owners do not have adequate security measures in place to confront and mitigate these threats.

-From burglary to storm damage, commercial security threats have the potential to cause devastating financial loss.
-So, make sure you know how to improve your small business security to protect your property and people.
+From forced entry and burglary to vandalism and storm damage, commercial security threats have the potential to cause devastating financial loss.

 What Are the Most Common Small Business Security Threats?

-Forced entry and burglary are probably the most common small business security threat that people worry about, as they can affect businesses of any type, anywhere.
+Forced entry and burglary are probably the most common small business security threat that business owners worry about, as they can (and do) affect businesses of any type, anywhere.

 While some commercial burglars prefer to target specific types of businesses, such as high-end retail stores, many criminals don’t discriminate — they simply look for vulnerable businesses to target and take whatever they can get their hands on.